companieshouse/taf-acsp/README.md

 VS code

+Typescript

+npm

+Playwright

 Set Up:

 Clone the repo from github and run the below command in terminal :

 npm install

+The baseurl has to be passed via commandline

 To run all tests:

-npx playwright test
+URL='Pass the base url' npx playwright test

 To run the test with 'smoke' tag:

-npx playwright test --grep @smoke
+URL='Pass the base url' npx playwright test --grep @smoke

 To run the test with 'accessibility' tag:

-npx playwright test --grep @accessibility
+URL='Pass the base url' npx playwright test --grep @accessibility

 To view the test report:

 npx playwright show-report